XRPLF/xrpl-dev-portal/content/references/rippled-api/ledger-data-formats/ledger-object-types/ledger-object-types.md

 * [**RippleState** - Links two accounts, tracking the balance of one currency between them.
 The concept of a _trust line_ is really an abstraction of this object type.](ripplestate.html)
 * [**SignerList** - A list of addresses for multi-signing transactions.](signerlist.html)

 Each ledger object consists of several fields.
 In the peer protocol that `rippled` servers use to communicate with each other, ledger objects are represented in their raw binary format.
-In [`rippled` APIs](rippled-apis.html), ledger objects are represented as JSON objects.
+In the [`rippled` API](rippled-api.html), ledger objects are represented as JSON objects.